 Skip to content

-Implementation team development is a collaborative effort between supervisors and team members (staff or volunteers) to align individual goals with the overall direction and mission of the implementation of CICs in the community.
-Development efforts are focused on building the capabilities of all team members.
-Episodic and spontaneous team members also receive regular feedback from their supervisors.
+Implementation team development is a collaborative effort between supervisors and team members (staff or volunteers) to align personal intentions with the shared mission of Commitment Pooling in communities.
+Development efforts are focused on deepening each team member’s capacity to support relational economies.
+Episodic and spontaneous volunteers also receive regular feedback and mutual support.

-You are a great fit to be a CIC implementation team member, if:
+You are a great fit for a Commitment Pool implementation team if:

-2. You are self driven and can work unsupervised
+2. You are self-driven and able to work autonomously.

-3. You are adaptable and can improvise in various situations
+3. You are adaptable and can improvise under changing conditions.

 Frequently Asked Questions (FAQs)